-The external space between the buildings is named to commemorate Te Wera, a Ngāi Tahu warrior chief.
+The external space between the two buildings at Pita Te Hori is named to commemorate Te Wera, a Ngāi Tahu warrior chief.

 Many years after the Ngāi Tahu occupation of the area, other warriors came to the site following the land being set aside by the Canterbury Provincial Council in 1864 as a parade ground for the volunteer army of the time.